couchbase/couchbase-python-client/docs/source/api/threads.rst

 the current thread has finished performing the operation.

 Without this option, odd behavior may be exhibited (including some crashes).
-If you are sure that the :class:`Connection` object will never be used from multiple threads, or if you have some other locking mechanism in place, then you may use :const:`LOCKMODE_NONE`
+If you are sure that the :class:`Bucket` object will never be used from multiple threads, or if you have some other locking mechanism in place, then you may use :const:`LOCKMODE_NONE`